SirBrahms/MoreCSTypes/README.md

-# CSDictionary
+# MoreCSTypes
-A simple Project that adds the Dictionaries found in Python to C#
+A simple Project that adds diffrent Objects like dictionaries to C#

 (Also I wanted to try out generics in C#)